bridgetownrb/bridgetown/bridgetown-website/src/about.md

 - Straightforward support for **third-party data APIs** (think GraphQL as a first-class citizen).
 - Easy **multilingual setup** right out of the box.
 - Add a streamlined **pagination and archive page (for category and tags) solution** to Bridgetown Core.
-- Add a **console command** to interactively interact with site data and plugins (like the Rails console).
 - Move most site-level data vars to a **reloadable file** (like _data/site_settings.yml) and allow for env-specific settings.
 - **Simple webhooks** — allow remote webhooks to be pinged after a successful build.
   - **“Private” pages** — aka put a website section behind a randomized URL that changes frequently and then allow that to be pinged to a web hook somewhere.